No products in the cart.

 Large Indoor Plants

 Add a tree-like plant to make a statement in your business or home.
-When placed in a prominent spot, these plants add drama to a space, like near a window or in a corner with bright indirect light.
+When placed in a prominent spot, these plants add drama, like near a window or in a corner with bright indirect light.

 A tree like the olive with its green leaves will become a focal significance in a room and creates a visual impact serving a practical purpose.
 You can even define your space or separate spaces to create a privacy screen with large indoor plants.